trussworks/Engineering-Playbook/developing/code-reviews/pull-request-best-practices.md

 3. Is the code **CORRECT**?
    - Does the code work as intended?
    - Does the logic make sense and solve the intended problem?
+   - Have you provided instructions for reviewers to setup and verify the solution works?

 4. Have you identified and accounted for **BUGS** and **EDGE CASES**?